 However, a six-year-old nonprofit focused on sharing tech ideas benefiting the architecture, engineering, and construction industry has made this idea into a rather singular concept.
 By involving local communities of professionals to organize and participate in these events, AEC Hackathon is changing the way AEC pros think about and solve problems.

 Each AEC Hackathon is focused on issues of interest to the professional community where it takes place.
-The events last two and a half days, cost just $100-$200 per participant, and start with an open-invitation Friday night mixer fueled by free pizza and beer.
+The events last two and a half days, and can cost as little as $35.
+It starts with an open-invitation Friday night mixer fueled by pizza and beer.
 The Sunday afternoon event, when winners of competitions are announced, is also open to the public.
 The idea is to showcase the AEC Hackathon for those who don’t know it and to display some of the solutions generated by participants.

 The gathering is not just for code-savvy tech pros.
 Presentations are offered that are meant to be of interest to less technically inclined industry professionals as well.

 The event continues to turn an intellectual profit, while growing year to year.
-AEC Next spoke with AEC Hackathon board member/architect Cody Nowak, and techie/Hackathon founder Damon Hernandez about what prompted the creation of the event and more.
+AEC Next spoke with AEC Hackathon board member, AEC-technology professional Cody Nowak, and techie/Hackathon founder Damon Hernandez about what prompted the creation of the event and more.
 We also caught up with the creators of Builderbox.io to see how the Hackathon shaped the genesis of their product.

 How’d AEC Hackathon start?